Posted on July 11, 2016

 find_best_parameters(scores)

-In contrast, the dask version hashes all inputs (forming a sort of Merkle DAG), resulting in the intermediate results being shared.
-Keeping with the pseudocode above, the dask version might look like:
+results being shared.
+Keeping with the pseudocode above, the dask version might

 for X_train, X_test, y_train, y_test in cv: